 Eventually I found it, back in 2005.
 That’s the year Rails was released; it’s had database cleaning from the very beginning.
 I’ve been running Database Cleaner unnecessarily on Rails apps for like four years now.

-Database Cleaner’s README even says “One of my motivations for writing this library was to have an easy way to turn on what Rails calls “transactional_fixtures” in my non-rails ActiveRecord projects”.
-Epic facepalm.
+Database Cleaner’s README even says “One of my motivations for writing this library was to have an easy way to turn on what Rails calls “transactional_fixtures” in my non-rails ActiveRecord projects”. 🤦🏼♂️

-Nothing is more motivating than feeling like an idiot, so I submitted a pull request to Rails a week ago to give the feature a better, clearer name, and it was just recently merged!
+Feeling like an idiot is highly motivating, so I submitted a pull request to Rails a week ago to give the feature a better, clearer name, and it was just recently merged!
 When Rails 5.0 ships the new name for “transactional fixtures” will be “transactional tests”.